 The NCS Freshman On-Track Toolkit is a collection of protocols, reports, resources, and artifacts used by our experienced Coaches in their daily work to help schools better support students through the critical first year of high school.
 In addition, the toolkit provides your school or district with valuable information on how to develop educator teams focused on research, data, and successful practices to help freshmen succeed.
 Explore the toolkit.

 The Predictive Power of Ninth Grade GPA

 As parents and teachers know, and research has demonstrated, ninth grade is a critical year for students.
-This study provides evidence that students' course performance in ninth grade is strongly related to grades later in high school, as well as the likelihood that they graduate from high school and pursue post-secondary education.
-The report shows that grades are a better predictor of future academic success than test scores.
-This suggests that students who have strong freshman grades are likely to do well academically in the future.
+This study provides evidence that students' course performance in ninth grade is strongly related to grades later in high school and the likelihood that they graduate from high school and pursue postsecondary education.
+In addition, the report shows that grades are a better predictor of future academic success than test scores, suggesting that students with strong freshman grades are likely to do well academically in the future.
 Read the research.

 What Matters for Staying On-Track and Graduating in Chicago Public Schools

 The authors found that grades are as predictive as On-Track indicators; almost all students with a "B" average or better at the end of their first-year graduate, compared to only a quarter of those with a "D" average.
 The research also revealed how critical attendance is for freshman success.
 Course attendance is eight times more predictive of failure in the freshman year than test scores.
 For example, one week of absence is associated with a much greater likelihood of failure, regardless of incoming achievement.

 The authors also examine how school practices affect students' grades, failure rates, and attendance.
 Students' grades and attendance are notably better than expected in schools characterized by two features—supportive relationships between teachers and students AND a perception among students that their work in high school prepares them for the future.
 The content of this report is summarized into a series of short briefs.
 Download the Freshman Success Issue Briefs.